 Chances are, the local community isn’t the only group that needs your support.
 Competitive companies of the future are building a safety net for their employees today.
 At a time when the pulling of a lever in an election booth can change a family’s entire sense of security, you should strive to create a professional environment that cares for the whole employee.

 Establish company protocols, benefits, and policies that protect your employees of every level, and that won’t disappear in an uncertain political climate.
-This takes quite a bit of a financial investment for companies, so start investing today so you can offer stronger benefits in the future.
+This can take quite a bit of a financial investment for companies, so start investing today so you can offer stronger benefits in the future.
 An investment in great maternity/paternity, healthcare, childcare, and other benefits is an investment in your employees.
+Consider to have a good touch on employee engagement.
+This can be supported via software tools like Woba.
 Consider the entirety of the person you expect to show up every day and perform their best for you.

 Tips #10: Have a core set of beliefs

 Employees and consumers are more invested than ever in the type of brands they spend their money on or show up for every day.
 At the lightening-speed that scandals are uncovered and news travels, a company can be exposed and financially crippled in the blink of an eye.
 A soda company that pollutes its local water resources?
 Nope.
 A makeup company that tests on animals?
 Forget about it.
 A coffee company that advertises on a controversial news site?
 Oh boy.

 But don’t just be a company that doesn’t do bad deeds, be a brand that stands up for what you believe in.
 Carefully consider your advertisement placements, partnerships, and investments.
 It doesn’t take much for a seemingly innocuous company to suddenly find itself in the middle of a firestorm.
 Companies today are preparing for the future by assembling a trusted team that can quickly mobilize to represent company interests and stay ahead of the curve of potential bad news.
 Your employees will be proud to stand behind a company that stands up for what it believes in.